chrisandrew-dev/tea-cozy/README.md

 # Tea Cozy

 ## Description
-A simple one-page website completed to a supplied design specification.
-This project is part of the Web Development career path at [Codecademy.com](https://www.codecademy.com/catalog).
-This responsive solution is just beyond the scope of the brief, which didn't require the page to scale.
+A simple, one-page website completed as part of the Web Development Career Path at [Codecademy.com](https://www.codecademy.com/catalog).
+Students can access starter files and the original design brief directly at Codecademy.com.

-A note for students:
-This repo doesn't include starter files or the original design brief; you can find them at Codecademy.
-Please attempt the project on your own before referencing this example.

 <br />
 <p align="center">